 Sometimes there may be players who wish to join the band who do not play a standard jazz band instrument (flute, clarinet, tuba, etc).
-Also, there may be situations when one of the listed required instruments as not present.
+Also, there may be situations when one of the listed required instruments is not present.
 On our website, under each piece, is a list of alternate and substitute parts that are available as a free download for use with the ensemble.

-There are parts for: Flute, Clarinet, Bass Clarinet, F Horn, Baritone Treble Clef and Tuba.
+Some of the parts provided: Flute, Bass Clarinet, F Horn, Baritone Treble Clef and Tuba.